 Keep in mind, however, that a handful of balance transfer credit cards don’t let you avoid interest payments.
 Instead, they offer no-fee balance transfers with a typical variable APR.
 While these cards can be less than ideal, they can still help you save money on interest if the rate you’re being offered is lower than the rate you’re paying now, and saving on a 3 to 5 percent transfer fee helps, too.
 (See also: How to do a balance transfer in 5 easy steps)

-Best balance transfer cards with no annual fee
+Credit cards with no balance transfer fee

 - Amex EveryDay® Credit Card — Best for rewards